utja/rails-challenge-practice-nyc-web-062518/README.md

 #### Building:

 * Users should be able to update a building's details
-* Users should be able to see a list of all buildings, as well as a list of all available floors for each building
+* Users should be able to see a list of all buildings, as well as a list of all available floors for each building **This is fairly complicated so save it for later**
 * Users should be able to see a single building's details
 	- On this page, a user should be able to see all of the companies that have offices in the building
 	- On this page, a user should be able to see how much total rent that building is making based on all the companies that have rented offices in that building